Horizontal mobility: Teacher mobility study

+Teacher 1 changed jobs only once, at the end of the third year.
+Teacher 2 changed jobs three times at the end of the second, tenth, and thirteenth years.
+Teacher 3 changed jobs at the end of the second and fourth years.
+Teacher 1 is the least mobile and teacher 2 is the most mobile.

 For the mobility index to be valid, the trainer must have accepted the general mobility concept.
 The table above is a ranking of the 3 career orders from least to most.

 The Power Elite

 The Power Elite is a book published in 1956 by the American sociologist C. Wright Mills.
 In this book, Mills dealt with the horizontal mobility of the relationship between the political, military and economic elites.
 Mills has written that horizontal mobility moves within and between three institutional structures.